clstoulouse/motu/README.md

 * __x_hi__ [0,1]: high longitude of a geographic extraction.
 Default value is 180.
 * __z_lo__ [0,1]: low vertical depth .
 Default value is 0.
 * __z_hi__ [0,1]: high vertical depth.
 Default value is 180.
 * __t_lo__ [0,1]: Start date of a temporal extraction.
 If not set, the default value is the first date/time available for the dataset.
-Format is yyy-mm-dd or yyyy-dd h:m:s or yyyy-ddTh:m:s.
+Format is "yyy-mm-dd" or "yyyy-dd h:m:s" or "yyyy-ddTh:m:s".
 * __t_hi__ [0,1]: End date of a temporal extraction.
 If not set, the default value is the last date/time available for the dataset.
-Format is yyy-mm-dd or yyyy-dd h:m:s or yyyy-ddTh:m:s.
+Format is "yyy-mm-dd" or "yyyy-dd h:m:s" or "yyyy-ddTh:m:s".
 * __output__ [0,1]: netcdf.
 Due to a TDS issue, only netcdf is available. netcdf4 will be available as soon as TDS will have resolved its issue.
 * __mode__ [0,1]: Specify the desired result mode.
 Enumeration value from [url, console, status] represented as a string.
 If no mode, "url" value is the default mode.